bosconian-dynamics/eslint-plugin-hackmud/README.md

 ## Features

 Currently adds various rules for permitting and validating subscript syntax as well as the anonymous top-level script closure.
-They're somewhat hackish, at the moment - the largest caveats are that your script cannot contain `$S_`, and `#db` and non-trust subscript support is not quite together yet.
+They're somewhat hackish, at the moment - the largest caveats are that your script cannot contain `$S_`, and `#db` calls are not implemented at this point.

 ## Installation

-Install the [ESLint](http://eslint.org) linter and the `eslint-plugin-hackmud2`, either locally or globally - if you don't know the difference I recommend the latter:
+Install the [ESLint](http://eslint.org) linter and the `eslint-plugin-hackmud2`, either locally (in the directory containing your scripts, or an ancestor of it) or globally - if you don't know the difference I recommend the latter:

 ```
 $ npm install --global eslint eslint-plugin-hackmud2